LarryGF/Webtoon_downloader/README.md

   - **title number**: 95
   - **download folder**: ./

-## Thanks
+## Collaborators

-Special thanks to [@frndmg](https://github.com/frndmg) for his help on fetching all episodes' urls in a smarter, simpler way.
+Big thanks to [@frndmg](https://github.com/frndmg) for his help on fetching all episodes' urls in a smarter, simpler way.